What you need to know about your HETI Scholarship

 Absolutely!
 Here's an example video that showcases the key features and functionalities of our online learning environment, including various tools and resources available to support your studies.

 UTS Online accepts applications from international students for select courses.
-Simply contact our Student Enrolment Advisors at 1300 477 423 so they can help and answer any questions you may have.
+Simply contact our Student Enrolment Advisors at 1300 477 423, and press 1 for the HETI hotline, so they can help and answer any questions you may have.

 FAQ's about Graduate Certificate in Child and Family Health